About the Data

 Work in Progress

-GOGEL is a work in progress.
+GOGEL is work in progress.
 The database will be updated each fall and also expand over time.
 In future iterations of GOGEL, we aim to further improve our coverage and include additional subsectors of the oil & gas industry.

 Learn more: